ybgirgin3/Rest-API-with-Flask/README.md

 ## Modules Installation

-- We use flask in making this app and it's not a built-in function so we need to install it with pip
+- We use flask to make this app and it's not a built-in function so we need to install it with pip

 for python2